 Preliminary Rounds:

-The 2023 3MT Championship will be held in the CFA Kresge Theater on Tuesday, February 28 from 6-8 p.m.
+The 2025 3MT Championship will be held in the McConomy Auditorium, CUC on Tuesday, March 11 from 6-8 p.m.

-Winners of the preliminary rounds will face off in this exciting conclusion of the 2023 3MT.
-Ph.D. students will present their slide one final time to a panel of high-profile judges from campus administration, academic leadership, the Board of Trustees, the CMU Alumni Association—and the winner of the 2022 3MT Championship.
+Winners of the preliminary rounds will face off in this exciting conclusion of the 2025 3MT.
+Ph.D. students will present their slide one final time to a panel of high-profile judges from campus administration, academic leadership, the Board of Trustees and the CMU Alumni Association.
 Do you have what it takes to be this year's champion?

 Students who compete in the 3MT Competition have a chance to win cash prizes.
-The winner of each preliminary round will receive $500.
+The winners of each preliminary round will receive $250.

 At the 3MT Championship, students will compete for several prizes.